frederikstrabo/cost-effective-fuel-treatments/code/PIPELINE.md

   - **Note**: This code defaults to running the baseline plots.
 At the end of the script the user can uncomment code used to construct alternative samples used in "07_robustness", which greatly increases the run time.
   - **output**: The baseline plots used in spatial DiD analysis `SpatialDiD_Grids_L24_K05.csv` saved in `data/temp`.
 Note the panel is finished in `06_analysis/01_descriptive_stats.R` where smoke exposure is imputed for fires without PM₂.₅ exposure estimates.
   - Optional **outputs**: Different direction panels: `"SpatialDiD_Grids_L36_K05.csv`, `"SpatialDiD_Grids_L18_K05_40p.csv`, and `SpatialDiD_Grids_L12_K05_30p.csv`, reported ignition points: `SpatialDiD_Grids_L24_K05_V2.csv`, and alternative treatment thresholds: `SpatialDiD_Grids_L24_K05_100p.csv`, `SpatialDiD_Grids_L24_K05_75p.csv`, `SpatialDiD_Grids_L24_K05_25p.csv`, `SpatialDiD_Grids_L24_K05_zero.csv` all of which are saved to `data/intermediate`.
-  - Estimated run time: ~X hours for baseline plots and ~Y hours with the inclusion of all alternative plots used to test robustness.
+  - Estimated run time: ~ 4 hours & 15 minutes for baseline panel and ~32 hours for the baseline panel and all alternative panels used to test robustness.
 - `code/05_panel/02_build_incomplete_panel.R`.
   -   Using the similar code from `05_panel/01_build_plot_panel.R`, create a panel of plots using only incomplete fuel treatment projects for a placebo test.
 Code is not exactly the same as `05_panel/01_build_plot_panel.R"`to avoid unnecessary computation.
   -   **output**: `SpatialDiD_Grids_24L_K05_Incomp.csv` saved in `data/intermediate`.